plnh/Customer_Personality_Analysis/Project_Summery_Results.md

 ## Findings:
 **What I found from the general demoraphics segment:**

 - Majority of the customers who visit the site are  in their 35-65 years old and have atleast one univeristy degree.
-They also tend to be in a relationship and have atleast one child.
+They also tend to be in relationship and have atleast one child.
 - Although clients without children do not contribute to the majority, they mostly have high income and high spending nature.
 - Customers with 1 child seems to have more income and spend more than the one with more than 1 child.
-- Educations and Material status seem have no affect to income and spending nature.
+- Educations and Material status seem have no affect to income and spending nature as vast majority of customers are in relationship & post-graduated as mentioned above.

 **What i found from product segment:**